 Benvenuti in Italia!

-The Tuscany Plein-Air Intensive is a week-long immersion in landscape painting with British artist Julian Merrow-Smith of Postcard from Provence, and American painter Julia Ingersoll, a longtime former resident of Tuscany.
+The Tuscany Plein-Air Intensive is a week-long immersion in landscape painting with British artist Julian Merrow-Smith of Postcard from Provence, hosted by American painter Julia Ingersoll, a longtime former resident of Tuscany.

 The week is all about painting – doing, talking, living, and breathing it together– immersed in the sublime landscape and light of Tuscany.
 Enjoy a rich experience of living the painter's life in legendary Italy – a birthplace of open-air painting.